h-i500/pedal-user-service/README.md

 ## Related Guides

 - Hibernate ORM ([guide](https://quarkus.io/guides/hibernate-orm)): Define your persistent model with Hibernate ORM and Jakarta Persistence
-- REST Client Reactive ([guide](https://quarkus.io/guides/rest-client-reactive)): Call REST services reactively
+- RESTEasy Reactive's REST Client ([guide](https://quarkus.io/guides/rest-client-reactive)): Call REST services reactively
+- SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI
 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
 - JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC